-Fleming College is committed to incorporating barrier-free principles in the construction of new facilities and during the renovation of existing structures.
-The College will adhere to the principles of respect for dignity, individualized accommodation, integration and full participation as outlined under the Ontario Human Rights Code.
+Fleming College is committed to incorporating barrier-free principles in the construction of its new facilities and during the renovation of existing structures.
+The College will adhere to the principles of respect for dignity, individualized accommodation, integration, and full participation as outlined under the Ontario Human Rights Code.

-The College will incorporate barrier-free principles in all renovations to existing buildings taking into consideration the constraints of the existing structures.
+When constructing or redeveloping, the college will meet the requirements under the Accessibility for Ontarians with Disabilities Act, specifically the Design of Public Spaces Standards of the Integrated Accessibility Standards Regulation- Ontario Regulation 191/11.
+The College will incorporate barrier-free principles in all renovations to existing buildings, taking into consideration the constraints of the existing structures.
 Where it is not possible to incorporate barrier-free design principles, comparable alternative accommodations will be arranged.
+This includes, and not limited to, sections 80.8 and 80.9 Recreational Trails like posting trail head signage, media information and consulting with the public and people with disabilities on: